Your Guide to Successful Holiday Email Campaigns

 Highlight the Best Part of the Holiday Email

-Your competitors will be sending out Christmas emails, too.
+Your competitors will be sending out those holiday emails, too.
 Make sure you differentiate your offer and stand out with your email designs, and be the one to grab the customers.
 If you have last-minute sales or special gifts page – make sure your receivers know about it.
 If you offer additional discounts, coupon codes, or whatever makes your company unique, make sure it is highlighted and nobody can miss it.